The Ghosts of Watt O'Hugh: Plot summary

 The title hero – a Western legend, Civil War Veteran, and Wild West Show star – has, like Billy Pilgrim in Kurt Vonnegut's Slaughterhouse Five become unstuck in time.
-Also like Pilgrim, who was forever traumatized by the Allied bombing of Dresden during World War II, at the heart of Watt's chronological peregrinations is a tragic historical event, in his case the 1863 New York City Draft Riots during which uncounted African-Americans were lynched.
+Also like Pilgrim, who was forever traumatized by the Allied bombing of Dresden during World War II, at the heart of Watt's chronological peregrinations is a tragic historical event, in his case the 1863 New York City Draft Riots during which uncounted African-Americans were lynched'.

 Love also plays a major part in Watt's tale: he's lost his heart to Lucy Billings, a beautiful firebrand and fighter for justice who unfortunately has taken up with someone whose revolutionary commitment is greater than his own.
 But there are other amorous solaces with which he passes the time, or times; like Emelina, a bawdy barmaid and apparently immortal revenant.

-So you could say there's a lot going on in this teeming tome, including cameos by Oscar Wilde and J.P.
-Morgan, the latter of whom is responsible for one of Watt's grimmer misadventures when he has the redoubtable cowpoke tossed into the Wyoming Territorial Prison in Laramie on a bogus murder charge.
+In this teeming tome, including cameos by Oscar Wilde and J.P.
+Morgan, the latter of whom is responsible for one of Watt's grimmer misadventures when he has the redoubtable cowpoke tossed into the Wyoming Territorial Prison in Laramie on a murder charge.

 Literary significance & criticism

 Kirkus Reviews called The Ghosts of Watt O'Hugh "fast-paced, energetic and fun; a dime-novel for modern intellectuals," The Midwest Book Review called it, "a humorous and fun adventure, recommended", the Bethesda Gazette described it as "Quixote-esque," and The Boston Phoenix called it "a rip-snorting, mind-boggling novel," adding, "there's a lot going on in this teeming tome!"

-The book also won acclaim from independent critics covering the indie book industry.
+The novel received positive reviews from independent critics covering the indie book industry.
 Indie Bookspot, for example, wrote: "Complicated it might be, and sometimes dizzying, but The Ghosts of Watt O’Hugh is never dull .… Drachman has created a sense of real drama on an epic scale …. an ambitious and well-realised tale of American life."

 The Ghosts of Watt O'Hugh received a number of industry citations and awards.
 Most notably, for example, the book was included on the prestigious and closely watched "best of 2011" year-end list by Kirkus Reviews.
 In addition, Ghosts was named Best Fantasy novel by Indie Excellence Book Awards 2012, one of the most prominent book awards for the Indie industry, and it was also named a finalist in the Action Adventure category by the Next Generation Indie Book Awards 2012.